mikhailNn89/poker-py-app/README.md

 ## Built With

-Python 3.6 (supported by Travis CI)
+Python 3.6 (supported by the Travis CI)

 ## Pull requests

-Are made in the develop branch
+Are made in the develop branch and checked by the Travis CI